 …And how do I feel so far?
 I feel in many ways improved and strengthened than of last year’s.
 Yet Despite also unfortunately; some lingering uncertainties persist to this day – that I am still unable to deadflift properly.
 This was due to my prior L5/S1 breakage episodes; effectively still somewhat preventing me from doing many compound and isolation exercises (including machines) – such as lying leg curls, conventional + sumo + hybrid deadlifts, and even smith-machine lunges.

-I am beginning to realise however despite the above problems; the importance of realising few metabolic and physiological effects of climatic/seasonal transitions between hot/cold (and vice versa).
-Upon training and day-to-day well being.
+I am beginning to realise despite above problems ~ the importance for realising metabolic and physiological effects of climatic/seasonal transitions; between hot/cold (and vice versa).

 Cardio + Heat Exposures = mineral losses.

 From my experience – Cardio is both an (emotional) blessing yet also (metabolically) a curse; depending on how and when it is utilised throughout the year.
 Or should I say rather – knowing exactly when and where – and in what amounts to increase or decrease – as accordingly to my exposure upon various climatic & seasonal transitions from hot/cold (and vice versa).

 My experiences dictate that during colder seasons, I felt as though it is somewhat EASIER to retain mineral content compared to the much hotter (and drier here; in Australian) climates.
 Hence, I found myself willingly able to do more cardio during winters than I do during summers.

 One unchanged concern underlying all of this is the need for mineral retentions.
 Salt, magnesium, potassium, zinc and amongst other trace minerals.
 The more you exert (energy expenditure) and lose water (perspiration, urination & gut emptying) from one hour to the next – such mineral depletion events MUST NEVER be ignored.